-there is a confirmed case persons to support contact of exposed students and notification of exposed personal health departm.
-Physical Distancing: How for physical distancing of ing of Contacts: Actions that staff will take when e.
-Confirm that the school(s) have designated staff ct tracing, such as creation and submission of lists staff to the local health department and ersons.
-Each school must designate a person for ent to contact about COVID-19.
-The space and routines will be arranged to allow students and staff.
-The staff will take when the edition of the confidence of the contact and staff. students in classrooms.
-Maximum: feet feet.
-If this is less than 6 feet, please explain why ain a minimum of at least 6 feet. ly Education: How staff will be trained and families application and enforcement of the plan. who have symptoms of C COVID-19 will be rapidly t hool officials will ensure that students and staff COVID-19 or have been exposed to someone with tested and what instructions they will be given lts.
-Below, please describe any planned periodic g cadence.
-Staff asymptomatic testin differ by tier: g cadence.
-Please note if testing cadence will have symptoms of COVID-19 will be rapidly to w school officials will ensure that students who D-19 or have been exposed to someone with tested and what instructions they will be given lts.
-Below, please describe any planned periodic sting cadence.
-Planned student testing of by tier: cadence.
-Please note if testing cadence will differ ро Identification and Reporting of Cases: At all times, reporting of confirmed ositive and suspected cases in students, staff and employees will be onsistent with Reporting Requirements . stu Communication Plans: How the superintendent will communicate with udents, staff, and parents about cases and exposures at the school, onsistent with privacy requirements such as FERPA and HIPAA.
-CC Consultation: (For schools not previously open) Please confirm onsultation with the following groups Labor Organization Name of Organization(s) and Date(s) Consulted: Name: Date: Parent and Community Organizations Name of Organization(s) and Date(s) Consulted: Name: Date: Date: The include of the school of the s - □ C∈ ar cal Educational Agencies (LEAs or equivalent) in PURPLE: Local Health Officer Approval: The Local Health Officer, for (state ounty) County has certified ad approved the CRP on this date: If more than 7 usiness days have passed since the submission without input from the onal Resources:
+of exposed stude notification of exp ed case.
+Confirm that the school(s) have designated so the contact tracing, such as creation and submission of the nts and staff to the local health department and cosed persons.
+Each school must designate a person followers. - cing: How space and routines will be arranged to allow noing of students and staff.
+Please provide th students in classro e planned maximum and minimum distance betweer ooms.
+Maximum feet feet.
+If this is less than 6 feet, please explain was maintain a minimum of at least 6 feet. on the application and enforcement of the plan. who have sympto COVID-19 will be while waiting for t asymptomatic sto How school officials will ensure that students and staff oms of COVID-19 or have been exposed to someone wrapidly tested and what instructions they will be given est results.
+Below, please describe any planned period aff testing cadence. who have sympton COVID-19 will be while waiting for the asymptomatic state of Staff asymptomatic differ by tier: Testing of Studentier Testing o oms of COVID-19 or have been exposed to someone water rapidly tested and what instructions they will be given est results.
+Below, please describe any planned period aff testing cadence.
+This is the sting cadence of the sting cadence with the sting cad who have sympton COVID-19 will be while waiting for the asymptomatic state.
+Staff asymptomatic state differ by tier: Testing of Student have symptoms of COVID-19 will be while waiting for the covid-19 will be waiting for the cov oms of COVID-19 or have been exposed to someone water rapidly tested and what instructions they will be given est results.
+Below, please describe any planned period aff testing cadence. tic testing cadence.
+Please note if testing cadence wi who have sympton COVID-19 will be while waiting for the asymptomatic state.
+Staff asymptomatic state differ by tier: Testing of Student have symptoms of COVID-19 will be while waiting for the asymptomatic state. oms of COVID-19 or have been exposed to someone was rapidly tested and what instructions they will be given est results.
+Below, please describe any planned period off testing cadence.
+The tic testing cadence are results.
+Please note if testing cadence we want to someone with a covid covi

-Ac
+ith Reporting Requirements.

+udents, stc ication Plans: How the superintendent will communicate with aff, and parents about cases and exposures at the school, with privacy requirements such as FERPA and HIPAA.

+rion: (For schools not previously open) Please confirm with the following groups

+abor Organization

+Name of Organization(s) and Date(s) Consulted: Name:

+Date:

+□ P arent and Community Organizations

+Name of Organization(s) and Date(s) Consulted:

+Name:

+Date:

+organization represents staff at the school, please describe the r consultation with school staff:

+ocal Educ cational Agencies (LEAs or equivalent) in PURPLE:

+anonal Agencies (LLAS of equivalent) in Fort LL.

+Jear Lave

+mission to Local Health Department:

+ate of Subi

+ate of Subi mission to Local Health Department: ntending to re-open K-6 schools while in the Purple Tier are to su HD and the State Safe Schools for All Team concurrently.